molecule/molecule.github.io/_post/Rebuttal-Advice.md

 #### Day four:
 - Once your co-authors are happy, find at least one non-author to review the rebuttal

-### If you won't submit a rebuttal, at least submit this:

-We thank the reviewers for their valuable and constructive critique and will use it to develop this work further for a future venue.
-Thank you!

 ### Example rebuttal 1